The Times of Their Lives: Queer and Female Modernism, 1910-1934

-Bringing these ‘sexed’ times together with modernist literature, my dissertation expands the canon in terms of source and theme as well as methodologically.
+My research contributes to a new turn in German Studies away from “queering” the canon to studying previously ignored queer authors and texts.
+In doing so, I intervene in central debates around the German cultural canon, the agency of texts in making meaning, and concepts in queer and feminist theories.
+I expand the canon in terms of source and theme as well as methodologically.
 I draw attention to lesser-known queer and female and texts less formally radical than those traditionally in the canon.
 To approach the specificities of a new source base, I proceed with a methodological focus on time and subjectivity that diverges from more conventionally formalist concerns.
 Working across history, critical theories, and literary studies, I intervene in key debates around time and subjectivity in German modernist studies (Rita Felski, Fredric Jameson, Marshall Berman, Peter Bürger).
 To queer and feminist theories especially—areas dominated by Anglo-French contexts—I take overlooked German-language cultural objects and the intellectual strengths of German Studies, thereby intervening in discussions about key topics such as temporality, normativity, and desire (Lee Edelman, Jack Halberstam, José Esteban Muñoz).
-Funded by two year-long fellowships, my research alters German modernist, feminist, and queer studies by retelling the story of German modernity through sex and gender.
+Funded by two year-long fellowships, my research contributes original scholarship to German modernist, feminist, and queer studies by recasting the story of modernity through sex and time.

 In general, my research focus is fin-de-siècle and twentieth-century German-language literature, culture, and history, with specializations in modernism, the novel and literary theory, theories of time, and the history of gender and sexuality.